-8. Disengaged Workers.
-A working age adult who is unemployed and has not been actively seeking employment, including those who have been out of work for 27 or more weeks (about 6 months).

-9. Single Parents.
-Single, custodial parent with children under the age of 18.

-10. Member of a two-parent household with young children.
+- 7. Residents with a Criminal Background.
+An individual with one or more misdemeanor or felony convictions or with an arrest record. - 8.
+Disengaged Workers.
+A working age adult who is unemployed and has not been actively seeking employment, including those who have been out of work for an extended period of time - 9.
+Single Parents.
+Single, custodial parent with children under the age of 18 - 10.
+Member of a two-parent household with young children.
 Adult member of a household who is a caregiver to one or more children under the age of 5 who also live in the household.